DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/property-grid.md

 ## Select a Report Element

-Perform one of the following to select an element and show its properties in the Property Grid:
+Perform one of the following actions to select an element and show its properties in the Property Grid:

 * Select an element in the drop-down list at the top of the Property Grid.